-Student and Family Counsellors subscribe to a set of professional ethics that include duty of care and respect for the individual rights to privacy and confidentiality.
+Student and Family Counsellors subscribe to a set of professional ethics that include a duty of care and respect for the individual rights to privacy and confidentiality.
 The counsellors’ obligation is to ensure the safety, wellbeing and confidentiality of the student they are working with.
 All counsellors are mandated to report any disclosure or sign of abuse (including self-harm) or neglect to Child Protection Services.
-Outside of our mandated requirements, all counselling sessions are confidential and the details will not be discussed with other parties unless written consent is given by the client.
+Outside of our mandated requirements, all counselling sessions are confidential, and the details will not be discussed with other parties unless written consent is given by the client.

 Formal reports on student progress will be sent home towards the end of Semester 1 and Semester 2 each year.
 In addition, you will be given the opportunity to attend Parent/Teacher Interviews or 3 Way Conferences throughout the year.

 - Written reports, interviews/conferences and samples of students' work.
 Early in the school year, parents will be given the opportunity to meet their child's teacher and familiarise themselves with the class routines and curricula.

 - Parent-Teacher interviews involve parents, the student and the teacher and are held during the year.
 Written reports are provided in Terms Two and Four.